apache/sirona/src/site/markdown/jta.md

 To configure it and not modify your code you can use the `cdi` module and just add the `jta` in the list of values:

-You can configure it (without adding the `@Monitored` annotation) using <class|package>.cdi = performance
+You can configure it (without adding the `@JTAMonitored` annotation) using `org.apache.sirona.cdi.jta` key and listing predicates as values (see CDI for details).
+This feature needs cdi module.

 For instance:

 ```
-org.superbiz.MyService.cdi = jta
-# or for the whole package (recursive)
-org.superbiz.cdi = jta
-# and if you want both jta and performances:
-org.superbiz.MyService.cdi = performance,jta
+org.apache.sirona.cdi.jta = prefix:org.superbiz.MyService,regex:.*Bean
 ```